 Price$ 1,640.00 (AUD)

+We've been hearing about how a paperless office will revolutionise the workplace for more than a decade now.
+Even with ever-increasing email usage, irrespective of what tech pundits may claim, the truly paperless office is still a long way away.
+Epson's AcuLaser C2600N is a flexible colour laser printer designed to keep a small business ticking, and help produce marketing or report material internally.
 This hulking grey and beige machine measures 50cm high, around 55cm deep, and 77cm wide with paper trays extended.
 The C2600N is a bulky printer, weighing in at 37 kg, and side access to the consumables means you'll need a wide desk to support it.
 A silver panel sits on the front face, and sports an LCD screen along with six buttons for control.
 Paper trays are present to hold up to 650 pages, with a 250-sheet output tray on the top of the machine.

 The C2600N ships with 64MB of RAM by default (upgradable to 512MB), and supports common emulations including Standard ESC/Page Colour, ESC/Page, PCL6 (Mono), and Adobe PostScript 3.
 Both Mac and PC are fully supported.
 A 10/100 Ethernet connection is provided as standard (along with parallel and USB 2.0) and is managed via Epson's WebManager application.
 The app is straightforward and easy to use, and provides access to printer information and jobs.